sambutracy/filterfund/README.md

 ## AI Tools Used in Development

-- GitHub Copilot - Code completion and pair programming
+- GitHub Copilot cursor and Claude- Code completion and pair programming
 - Midjourney - Design inspiration and mockup generation
 - ChatGPT - Documentation assistance and debugging support